Lasell University: Athletics

 Lasell athletics teams are nicknamed the Lasers.
 The university is a member of the National Collegiate Athletic Association's Division III.
 The Lasell Lasers compete as members of the Eastern College Athletic Conference and the Great Northeast Athletic Conference in baseball, basketball, volleyball, soccer, cross-country, field hockey, softball, lacrosse, and track and field as intercollegiate varsity sports.

+On March 27, 2026, assistant vice president of athletics and de facto athletic director Jamie Marcoux announced that men's and women's varsity golf programs would be added, beginning with the fall 2026 NCAA Division III golf season.
+The men's team will compete in the GNAC, which sponsors men's golf for all but four other non-competing members (Colby-Sawyer, Regis, Rivier, and Saint Joseph's of Maine), while the women's team will initially compete as a Division III independent, as the GNAC does not sponsor women's golf as a conference.

 In 2009, a mascot was introduced: Boomer the Torchbearer, named for the industrialists who sponsored Lasell's founding.
 Among the school's club sports, women's and men's rugby are popular.
 There are intramural sports such as flag football in the fall, as well as basketball in the winter.

 Organizations

 The student newspaper is called the 1851 Chronicle in reference to Lasell's founding year, and the student yearbook is called the Lamp.
 Polished Magazine is made by Lasell students.
 A student-run online college radio station began operation in the fall of 2004; in 2016, the radio station began broadcasting on FM as WLAS-LP (102.9).